loxilb-io/loxilbdocs/docs/service-sharding.md

 sudo kubectl exec -it -n kube-system loxilb-lb-n5zfk -- loxicmd get ip | grep 192.168.80.250
 |             | 192.168.80.250/32 |
 ```
-In this case, kube-loxilb chooses the "default" shard and places loxilb master pod for "default" shard.
+In this case, kube-loxilb chooses the "default" shard and assigns the respective VIP to the current master loxilb pod for "default" shard.

 #### Create service by specifying sharding instance